AckerlyXu/heima/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

 To learn more about using Windows PowerShell with Azure, see the following resources:

 * [Azure Redis Cache cmdlet documentation on MSDN](https://msdn.microsoft.com/library/azure/mt634513.aspx)
-* [Azure Resource Manager Cmdlets](https://msdn.microsoft.com/library/azure/mt125356.aspx): Learn to use the cmdlets in the AzureResourceManager module.
+* [Azure Resource Manager Cmdlets](https://msdn.microsoft.com/library/azure/mt125356.aspx): Learn to use the cmdlets in the Azure Resource Manager module.
 * [Using Resource groups to manage your Azure resources](../azure-resource-manager/resource-group-template-deploy-portal.md): Learn how to create and manage resource groups in the Azure portal preview.
 * [Azure blog](https://www.azure.cn/blog/): Learn about new features in Azure.
 * [Windows PowerShell blog](http://blogs.msdn.com/powershell): Learn about new features in Windows PowerShell.